 Band Pull Aparts

 This is my all-time favorite back band exercise.
 This is the exercise everyone should do at work that has a desk job.
 Use one of your desk drawers to keep a band inside to use throughout the day to keep your back stretched and strong.
-There are a few different angles or and variations to choose from with hands chest level or higher at head level.
-You can use the flat, tubed or pull-up assist bands for this one.
+There are a few different angles and variations to choose from, with hands at chest level or higher at head level.
+You can use the flat, tubed, or pull-up assist bands for this one.

 If using a pull-up assist band, put the band over your head, leaving the sagging band behind you while you hold the front of the band tightly in front of you, about two feet apart.
 With straight arms extended and palms facing down, separate your hands, opening your arms wide, stretching the band tightly in front of you.

 Arch your back, squeezing your shoulder blades together and opening the chest, then back to starting position.
 This is the posture-king of exercises.
 Exhale on the stretch, inhale on the return.
 Perform 3 sets of 10-15 reps.

 Single Arm Lat Pulldowns

 This exercise should be used with a light to a medium resistance band.